Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Statutory Maternity Pay (SMP) may be paid to eligible employees during this period.

 Adoption leave lasts for up to 52 weeks and is given to employees who adopt a child.
 Similar to maternity leave, adoption leave is divided into Ordinary Adoption Leave and Additional Adoption Leave.
+There’s more information about this on the adoption pay and leave page of the Gov.uk website.

 Employees are entitled to take Parental Bereavement Leave if their child dies or is stillborn after 24 weeks of pregnancy.
 PBL allows parents to take up to 2 weeks’ leave, although a week is the equivalent number of days they would normally work in a week.
 For example, if your employee normally works 2 days per week, a ‘week’ is those two days.

-Employees must tell their employer that they want to take parental leave and submit the right documentation.
+Employees must tell their employer they want to take parental leave and submit the right documentation.
 For example, this would be a MATB1 form for maternity leave.
 In turn, employers will need to give employees written confirmation of their entitlement to parental leave, including the start and end dates of the leave period.

 Remember to always keep accurate records of parental leave taken by your employees, including dates and duration.
 This will really help your business stay compliant, as well as keeping your payroll accurate.